Cervical disc pain overview

 Treatments for cervical disc pain

 There are several treatment options to try once a damaged cervical disc has been diagnosed.
-These treatments often begin as nonsurgical options, such as rest, pain medications, physical therapy and chiropractic care.
-These treatments help to realign the spine to relieve pressure on the pinched nerve root, and lengthen the spine to reduce pressure on the damaged disc so it can begin to heal.
+These treatments often begin as nonsurgical options, such as intermittent periods of rest, pain medications, physical therapy and chiropractic care.
+These treatments help to realign the spine to relieve pressure on the pinched nerve root and lengthen the spine to reduce pressure on the damaged disc so it can begin to heal.

-If cervical disc pain does not subside after several months of treatment, there are surgical options.
-Surgical approaches include disc removal, the fusion of vertebrae and possibly artificial disc replacement.
-These surgeries are major undertakings, however, and the patient should expect a large incision, months of recovery time and the chance that the surgery does not help the pain.
+If cervical disc pain does not subside after several weeks or months of treatment, there are surgical options.
+Traditional open spine procedures include disc removal, the fusion of vertebrae and possibly artificial disc replacement.
+These surgeries are major undertakings, however, and the patient should expect a large incision that is 6 to 8 inches in length as well as months of recovery time and the chance that the surgery does not help the pain.

-A safer treatment alternative for cervical disc pain
+A minimally invasive alternative for cervical disc pain

-During our minimally invasive discectomy, the damaged part of the disc is removed through a small incision.
-We are able to perform this procedure with the latest minimally invasive methods, which means the muscles and ligaments surrounding the spine are not damaged during the surgery.
+If you are a candidate for a minimally invasive discectomy, our board-certified surgeons+ are able to remove the damaged part of the disc through a small incision.
+We are able to perform this procedure without damaging the muscles and ligaments surrounding the spine.
 This is a technique not used during traditional open neck surgery, which often requires muscles to be cut and torn in order to reach the spine.

 In some cases, if the disc is severely damaged and must be fully removed, the surgeon will replace the disc with an artificial disc and bone grafts to stabilize the spine.
 This is called a minimally invasive discectomy and stabilization, and is often used to treat patients with severe disc damage in the spine.

-Our minimally invasive method allows us to perform all of our procedures on an outpatient basis, so our patients experience a shorter recovery time^ and no required hospitalization.
+Our minimally invasive method allows us to perform all of our procedures on an outpatient basis, so our patients experience a shorter recovery time and are able to eliminate hospital-associated costs.^

-Contact Laser Spine Institute today for more information about cervical disc pain, and for a review of your MRI or CT scan.
-Take the first step to finding meaningful relief from neck pain.
+Laser Spine Institute is the leader in minimally invasive spine surgery and has helped more than 75,000 patients find relief from chronic neck or back pain.
+Contact us today for more information about cervical disc pain and for a review of your MRI or CT scan for free.* We can help you take the first step to finding meaningful relief from this debilitating condition.